WolfgangErb/LC2Ditp/README.md

 Citation and Credits
 --------------------

-The theory for this code was developed by

-- Peter Dencker (Institute of Mathematics, University of Luebeck)
-- Wolfgang Erb (Department of Mathematics, University of Hawaii at Manoa)
+The theory for this code was developed by Peter Dencker (Institute of Mathematics, University of Luebeck) and Wolfgang Erb (Department of Mathematics, University of Hawaii at Manoa).
+The theory and the general construction of the interpolation scheme is provided in

 *   [1] &nbsp; Dencker, P. and Erb, W. <br>